sargam08/gitintro/README.md

 # gitintro
 Intro to git and github.
-Author - Sargam Sharma
+Author - Sargam Sharma(student)